- I am excited to give a talk on Causal Bayesian Optimization within the Eastern European Machine Learning School (EEML)

-I am currenlty a second year PhD student in Statistics supervised by Dr. Theodoros Damoulas and Prof. David Firth.
+I am currently a third year PhD student in Statistics supervised by Dr. Theodoros Damoulas and Prof. David Firth.
 I am part of a joint PhD program between the Department of Statistics at the University of Warwick and the Department of Statistics at the University of Oxford called the Oxford - Warwick Statistics Programme (OxWaSP).
 I am part of the Warwick Machine Learning Group.
 I am currently collaborating with Dr. Edwin V. Bonilla on Multi-task learning of inhomogeneous point processes.
 More information about my background can be found on my CV.

 My research interests are at the interface of Bayesian statistics and computer science.
-I am interested in developing scalable machine learning algorithms for transfer learning and multi-task learning with Gaussian processes.
+I am interested in developing scalable machine learning algorithms for multi-task learning with Gaussian processes.
 I am also interested in linking probabilistic models and real world decision making problems with the aim of developing probabilistic frameworks for analysing and assessing the impact of policies.
-In terms of applications, I am currenlty looking at spatio-temporal problems in social sciences, with a particular focus on crime.
+In terms of applications, I am currently looking at spatio-temporal problems in social sciences, with a particular focus on crime.